Skip to content

 beforeEach(async ({ page }) => {

-await createNote(page, 'another note by playwright', true) })
+await createNote(page, 'another note by playwright') })

 test('importance can be changed', async ({ page }) => {